-So I know those of us who should really have a sober think about our efforts are probably the exact people who will definitely not do so.
+So I know those of us who should have a sober think about our efforts are probably the exact people who will not do so.

-Whether you're considering volunteering as part of an upcoming trip, or maybe you're a seasoned volunteer, there’s a few things you should consider.
+Whether you're considering volunteering as part of an upcoming trip, or maybe you're a seasoned volunteer, there are a few things you should consider.

 Here are a couple of examples to help get you in that big picture frame of mind when you're considering whether to donate your time to a cause.

-Thousands and thousands of Haitians were (are) living in IDP camps after the big Jan 12th, 2010 earthquake.
+Thousands and thousands of Haitians were (are) living in IDP camps after the significant Jan 12th, 2010 earthquake.

-In the case of Haiti the average IDP camp is a huge area of tarps, sheet metal, salvage and far too many families all crammed together in an open space such as a farmers field or a park.
+In the case of Haiti, the average IDP camp is a vast area of tarps, sheet metal, salvage, and far too many families, all crammed together in an open space such as a farmer's field or a park.

-Anyways, a few months after the earthquake a lot of volunteer groups were heavily focused on helping families move out of these camps and back onto their property.
+Anyways, a few months after the earthquake, a lot of volunteer groups were heavily focused on helping families move out of these camps and back onto their property.

-They loved the idea of leaving the camp, but weren't willing to go without the handouts of food, clothes, etc that other volunteer groups were making in the camp.
+They loved the idea of leaving the camp but weren't willing to go without the handouts of food, clothes, etc. that other volunteer groups were making in the camp.

-I bring this up as something to consider because it's often very hard to see the knock off effects beyond the obvious initial benefits of a good act.
+I bring this up as something to consider because it's often tough to see the knock-off effects beyond the obvious initial benefits of a kind act.